sematext/ansible-install-sematext/README.md

 Example Playbooks
 -------------------------

-Before executing your playbook, make sure that `infra_token` var has a value of your infra token found in Agent Setup (Fleet & Discovery) instructions.
+Before executing your playbook, make sure that `infra_token` var has a value of your Infra App's token found in Agent Setup ([Fleet & Discovery](https://sematext.com/docs/fleet/)) instructions.

 ```
 - hosts: all